(Updated with the latest science on December 30, 2021; Originally posted April 14, 2020)

 Here are some key nutrients found in a variety of seafood that works together in keeping your immune system functioning properly.

-Omega-3 fatty acids – Omega-3 fatty acids EPA + DHA play important roles in supporting the immune system (1).
-Seafood Omega-3s help reduce inflammation in the body and support healing.
+Omega-3s EPA and DHA – Omega-3s EPA and DHA found in seafood “are very important to the immune system,” Calder said.
+“They are also anti-inflammatory, which means they can reverse the harmful effects of the immune response.
+This is a really important effect in the context of immunity.”
 Different species of seafood offer different amounts of omega-3 fatty acids.
 Fish with the highest omega-3 levels include salmon, herring, anchovies, oysters, sardines, and trout.
 Here is a chart of seafood options that shows levels of omega-3 fatty acids.

 Protein- Protein plays a role in the body’s immune system, especially for healing and recovery (2).
 Seafood contains a high-quality protein that includes all of the essential amino acids for human health, making it a complete protein source.